Vivojay/mariana-music-player/README.md

 alongwith some [advanced controls and manipulations](some/other/path)

 ## Technical
-This program uses the pygame module for playing, pausing, muting and stopping songs.
+This program uses the pygame module for playing and controlling songs stored locally.
+This program also uses the vlc module for playing and controlling songs streamed from the internet.

 Pygame requires you to first initialize its mixer object by calling the init function `pygame.mixer.init()`